 A wafer head with shallow vacuum grooves on the surface of the wafer plate allows quick and strong attachment of wafer discs.
 Single or multiple rigid wafers can be mounted of the flexible wafer discs.

-A self -aligning roller bearing allows the wafers to assume flat surfaced contact with the surface of an abrasive disc attached to a platen, even when there is slight misalignment of the wafer head and the platen
+A self -aligning spherical bearing allows the wafers to assume flat surfaced contact with the surface of an abrasive disc attached to a platen.

 Air Bearing Rotary Union